pensthiel/head-md-future-of-drawing/process/readme.md

 ### Paper size

-Should probably be a small drawing area, as small drawings are quicker, less focused on details and its easier to loosen up.. small is transportable small you can leave on a desk and use anytime.
+Should probably be a small drawing area, as small drawings are quicker, less focused on details and its easier to loosen up.. small is transportable small you can leave on a desk and use it anytime.

 ### Goal ?

-Remove all friction in the traditional animation workflow to make it more *accesible*, quicker, less scary easier to experient animating with all kind of tools. ipad-like silly animations but with ~ sensory pleasur ~ and *texture* and ALL THE TOOLS.
+Remove all friction in the traditional animation workflow to make it more *accessible*, quicker, less scary easier to experient animating with all kinds of tools. ipad-like silly animations but with ~ sensory pleasure ~ and *texture* and ALL THE TOOLS.

 ### Sketch
 ![Drawing of my initial machine idea](2023-10-30-ideas+text/Animation%20machine.png)